Cindy and Barrett with RV in Montrose

 2. How do you live in an RV full-time, and what is living in a camper like?

 Living in a camper full-time may seem odd to many.
-Still, for the most part, I was surprised to learn that, space-wise, living in an RV full-time is really not that different from living in a small apartment.
-(But this apartment rolls and can come along with us on all of our adventures!)
+Still, I was surprised to learn that, space-wise, living in an RV full-time is really not that different from living in a small apartment.
+(But this apartment rolls and can accompany us on all our adventures!)

 Our Mckinney Falls State Park RV campsite in Austin, Texas

 Don’t get me wrong, life is different in an RV.
-No matter how much manufacturers make them look like brick and mortar homes, they come with their own set of unique limitations different from ones in a house – including heating, cooling, and electrical quirks.
-If you are new to RVs, there’s going to be a bit of a learning curve.
+No matter how much manufacturers make them look like brick-and-mortar homes, they come with their own set of unique limitations different from those in a house – including heating, cooling, and electrical quirks.
+If you are new to RVs, there will be a bit of a learning curve.

 We had to learn new techniques for obtaining and living with power, water, propane, and sewage.
 But for us, it’s been a small tradeoff for a life of adventure on the road.

-I also spend a lot more time feeling like a full-time tour director.
-I frequently allot my free time to figuring out where we’re going to stay next and what we want to be sure to experience while we’re there.
+I also spent a lot more time feeling like a full-time tour director.
+I frequently spent my free time figuring out where we would stay next and what we wanted to be sure to experience while we were there.

 3. Why are you living in an RV full-time?

-A lot of people ask us why we are doing this whole RV life thing.
+A lot of people ask us why we did this whole RV life thing.
 And while in our 30s, with pets, jobs, and school on top of it all… Are we okay?

-Living on the go while exploring new places around America always sounded like such an incredible adventure.
+I had always wanted to experience living in an RV.
+Living on the go while exploring new places around America sounded like an incredible adventure.

 Barrett and I both grew up camping, so years before taking off, I would slyly slip how cool it would be into conversations here or there with my husband.